paulinglucas/mlb-bets-ml-algorithm/README.md

 A .hdf5 file is created after training, which allows you to not have to train model each time you wish to predict.

-3. Run the current_games.py program every day to gather current season statistics (use cron to run current_games.sh bash script in bash script directory each day)
+3. Run the precition_creation/current_games.py program in its directory every day to gather current season statistics (use cron to run current_games.sh bash script in bash script directory each day)
 ```
 $ python current_games.py
 ```

 This is necessary so the model can use relevant statistics to base its predictions for future current-season games.
 Make sure it runs every day of a regular season.

-3. Run predict.py on future games to get outcome prediction
+3. Run prediction_creation/predict.py in its directory on future games to get outcome prediction
 ```
 $ python predict.py
 ```